 The wooden church “Holy Archangels Michael and Gabriel” is an exceptional example, a testimony of the geniality of anonym artists and of traditional techniques used for the wooden constructions.
 The perfect beauty of the church, the silhouette and its ornamental language, its spatial conception, the technical realization, all these converge to define a monument of exceptional universal value, a true masterpiece of the genius, a genial creation of peasant artists.

 The church of Rogoz has some different features from related buildings.
-Firstly, it was built with a polygonal narthex, rectangular nave and altar with seven sides.
-The tower has a square shape and presents 4 small towers on its roof.
+Firstly, it was built with a polygonal narthex, rectangular nave, and altar with seven sides.
+The tower has a square shape and presents four small towers on its roof.
 Also, outside you will find many decorations.
-The church is famous for its loaded consoles of horse head shape that supports the roof, but also for the wood sculptures on facades.
-Church painting was created in 1785, as attested by inscriptions in Cyrillic, preserved in the altar.
+The church is famous for its loaded consoles of horse head shapes that support the roof, but also for the wood sculptures on the facades.
+The church painting was created in 1785, as attested by inscriptions in Cyrillic preserved in the altar.

-The roof is asymmetric, to protect Masa Moșilor, situated along of north façade.
-The table is divided into sections for each rich family from the village and their names are listed on the church wall.
-Here the elders of the village judged different reason, and on holidays, the families organized meals in the courtyard, giving alms to the poor for the souls of the dead persons.
+The roof is asymmetric, to protect Masa Mosilor, situated along the north façade.
+The table is divided into sections for each rich family from the village, and their names are listed on the church wall.
+Here the elders of the village judged for different reasons, and on holidays, the families organized meals in the courtyard, giving alms to the poor for the souls of the dead persons.

 This church is located in the center of the village, along with another wooden church, "St. Parascheva", brought here from Suciu de Sus village in 1883.